rickstaa/livepeer-reward-watchdog/README.md

 # Livepeer Reward Watchdog

-Monitor your Livepeer orchestrator on Arbitrum and get instant Telegram alerts if rewards are missed or called.
-Simple, configurable, and ready for local or server deployment.

 This Go script monitors the Livepeer protocol on Arbitrum and alerts you via Telegram if your orchestrator's reward has not been called in a round after a configurable delay.
 It's an additional safety net alongside the [web3-livepeer-bot](https://github.com/0xVires/web3-livepeer-bot) by @0xVires.